chtoucas/Narvalo.NET/docs/developer.md

 `VisualStudioVersion` property in `Make.Shared.props`.

 Other places to look at:
-- `ToolsVersion` attribute in all MSBuild and project files.
+- `ToolsVersion` and `LangVersion` attributes in all MSBuild and project files.
 - `publish.ps1` (for F# updates).
 - `TargetFrameworkVersion` in `Narvalo.Common.props`.
 - For NuGet packaging check the target lib in the NuGet projects (`src\Packaging`).